5 Things to Avoid with Baby’s Sleep Habits

 3. Not Increasing Food Intake During the Day

-Babies only NEED to eat every few hours over 24-hours for just a short time (until they’ve reached and surpassed their birth weight and are at least 11 lbs), after that phase has passed and they are still waking up it could be because they have fallen into a habit of feeling like they are “supposed” to wake up and eat in the night.
-To prevent this, make sure that every milestone they hit you are keeping up with their dietary needs throughout the day.
+Babies only NEED to eat every few hours over 24-hours for just a short time (until they’ve reached and surpassed their birth weight and are at least 11 lbs).
+If they are still waking after that phase has passed, it could be because they have fallen into a habit of eating in the night.
+To prevent this, make sure that they are meeting their dietary needs throughout the day.
 I found once we started cereal in the evening I knew they could go longer at night and I didn’t jump up to feed them right away.
 I would try their pacifier or letting them self soothe for a few moments before beginning a nighttime feeding.

 4. Not Allowing Time for Baby to Self Soothe

-For some reason between our parents’ generation and our generation allowing our babies to “self soothe” has become a swear word.
-But jumping up to every whimper will create bad habits and then we will be slaves to their cries for a lot longer than necessary.
+Somewhere between our parents’ generation and our generation the term “self soothe” has become a swear word.
+But jumping up to every whimper will create bad habits and we will be slaves to their cries for a lot longer than necessary.
 It is okay to let your baby cry for a few moments while waiting to see if they will settle on their own.
-Baby’s will often cry in their sleep and when we go in to feed them or change their diaper assuming what they need we wake them up when they didn’t even need to be.
-A great way to get your feet wet with this idea is to have them self soothe at nap time, then you are fully awake and able to really concentrate on how long you are letting them cry.
-I always set my microwave timer for 10 minutes at a time and oh my word, 2 minutes feels like an eternity when they are crying but they almost always settled themselves by minute 10 and eventually they didn’t cry at all when I laid them down.
+Babies will often cry in their sleep.
+When we automatically assume they need to be fed or changed, it wakes them when they may just go back to sleep after a minute or two.
+A great way to get your feet wet with this idea is to have them self soothe at nap time.
+During that time, you are fully awake and able to really concentrate on how long you are letting them cry.
+I always set my microwave timer for 10 minutes at a time and, oh my word, 2 minutes feels like an eternity when they are crying.
+But they almost always settled themselves by minute 10 and eventually they didn’t cry at all when I laid them down.

 5. Providing an Inconsistent Sleeping Environment

-Babies and sleep seem like an oxymoron for a lot of people and more often than not parents have to put the work in to get them to have healthy sleep habits.
+Babies and sleep seem like an oxymoron for a lot of people.
+More often than not parents have to put the work in to get their babes to have healthy sleep habits.
 It is possible and the more work you put in earlier the better success you will have later on.
 Stay consistent and watch what happens!